elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 			AND release_year = 2018;
 ```
 Insight:
--This query helps analyze the movies released in a specific year (2018 in this case).
+- This query helps analyze the movies released in a specific year (2018 in this case).

--Useful for trend analysis, understanding Netflix’s content strategy, or viewing the number of movies released in a given year.
+- Useful for trend analysis, understanding Netflix’s content strategy, or viewing the number of movies released in a given year.

--The query can be modified for different years by changing release_year = 2018 to another year.
+- The query can be modified for different years by changing release_year = 2018 to another year.

 ### 11. Find the top 5 countries with the most content.
 ```sql